05smrithi/Ex.No.6/README.md

         print("Noticeable variation detected.
 Averaging both readings is recommended.") print("Consider verifying with a third data source for higher accuracy.")
 ```

+It’s a quick, simple decision-making function that prints a brief insight based on numerical differences.

+<br>ChatGPT created a short function generate_insights() that:
+<br>1.Suggests whether the APIs are consistent or not.
+<br>2.Recommends averaging the values if significant differences are found.

 **Output (Gemini):**
 <br>